-It’s becoming more and more routine to obtain an MRI scan if a thrower has a suspected injury to their UCL.
-But what does the MRI really tell us?
+It is becoming more and more routine to obtain an MRI scan if a thrower has a suspected injury to their UCL.
+But what does the MRI really tell us.

 Why is this important?
-The tear’s characterstics can help determine the capacity of the ligament to heal with out surgery.
+The tear characteristics can help determine the capacity of the ligament to heal without surgery.
 For example, partial tears at the top of the ligament heal much better without surgery compared to partial tears at the bottom of the ligament.
-While full tears at the bottom of the ligament have even less of a chance of healing.
+Full tears at the bottom of the ligament have even less of a chance of healing.

 Figure 1.
-Shows partial ligament tear at the bottom insertion site onto the ulna bone.
+Shows a full ligament tear at the bottom insertion site onto the ulna bone.

 Figure 2.
-Shows a full tear in the midsubstance of the ligament.
+Shows a partial tear in the mid substance of the ligament.

-With the technology and technique available today, it’s truly amazing to think back to 1974, a time when Tommy John was diagnosed with a UCL tear by Dr. Frank Jobe before MRI was available.
+It is amazing to think back to 1974 when Tommy John was diagnosed with a UCL tear by Dr. Frank Jobe before MRI was available.